jbferet/prospect/README.md

 # 3 Citation

-If you use **prospect**, please cite the following references:
+If you use **prospect**, please cite the following references for PROSPECT-PRO and PROSPECT-D:

-Féret, J.-B., Berger, K., de Boissieu, F. & Malenovský (submitted).
-PROSPECT-PRO for estimating content of nitrogen-containing leaf proteins and other carbon-based constituents. https://arxiv.org/abs/2003.11961
+Féret, J.-B., Berger, K., de Boissieu, F. & Malenovský, Z. (2021).
+PROSPECT-PRO for estimating content of nitrogen-containing leaf proteins and other carbon-based constituents.
+Remote Sensing of Environment.
+252, 112173.  https://doi.org/10.1016/j.rse.2020.112173

-Féret, J.-B., Gitelson, A.A., Noble, S.D. & Jacquemoud, S. 2017.
+Féret, J.-B., Gitelson, A.A., Noble, S.D. & Jacquemoud, S. (2017).
 PROSPECT-D: Towards modeling leaf optical properties through a complete lifecycle.
 Remote Sensing of Environment.
 193, 204–215. http://dx.doi.org/10.1016/j.rse.2017.03.004

+The inversion of PROSPECT using only directional-hemispherical reflectance or directional-hemispherical transmittance, and prior estimation of N is explained here:

+Spafford, L., le Maire, G., MacDougall, A., de Boissieu, F. & Féret, J.-B. (2021).
+Spectral subdomains and prior estimation of leaf structure improves PROSPECT inversion on reflectance or transmittance alone.
+Remote Sensing of Environment.
+252, 112176.  https://doi.org/10.1016/j.rse.2020.112176